giulios123/murdoku/README.md

 ## The paper edition (PDF)

 Some cases deserve a pencil.
 The **printer button** in a case's header (on phones: in the board's **?** legend sheet) turns any mystery into a one-page **A4 case sheet**: the crime scene in full game graphics, every suspect's dossier with portrait and testimony, a clean **black-and-white deduction grid** to solve on — and a *"The murderer is …"* line to fill in with a flourish.
-Always the unsolved case, always one page, fully offline; on Android it goes straight to the share sheet.
+On request, an optional **solution sheet** comes along: the solved board and the numbered chain of deductions that convicts the culprit — stamped *confidential*, so no peeking until you've cracked it yourself.
+The case sheet itself is always unsolved and always one page, fully offline; on Android it goes straight to the share sheet.

 ---